abbass-aoun/Logic-Design-lab-final-project-/README.md

 The dynamic logic-based switching system was successfully implemented and tested using [insert your simulation tool, e.g., Logisim].
 All key functionalities performed as expected, including:

--Real-time switch-to-lamp mapping based on user input configurations -Correct operation of flip-flops to store and maintain system states -Accurate state transitions within the finite state machine (FSM) -Successful simulation of lamp activation and deactivation according to the designed logic
+- Real-time switch-to-lamp mapping based on user input configurations
+- Correct operation of flip-flops to store and maintain system states
+- Accurate state transitions within the finite state machine (FSM)
+- Successful simulation of lamp activation and deactivation according to the designed logic

----